Bruce R. McConkie: Eastern States Mission

 On September 6, 1934, McConkie received a call to serve in the Eastern States Mission, with Don B. Colton as his mission president.
 His first assignment was in Pittsburgh, Pennsylvania.
 From May 1 to July 24, 1935, he served in the Cumorah District in Palmyra, New York, as part of an intensive missionary campaign tied to the dedication of a monument to Moroni on the Hill Cumorah.
 McConkie then served in the Seneca District and later presided over it.

 In 1936, McConkie participated in the first Hill Cumorah Pageant, which was attended by his future father-in-law, Joseph Fielding Smith.
 At the end of his second year of missionary service, McConkie "extended his mission for six weeks to travel, without a companion, from town to town throughout the mission, teaching investigators and missionaries," at the request of his mission president.

 Education, marriage, and family

 McConkie with his wife, Amelia, and their children, c.
 1946.

-McConkie met Amelia Smith, daughter of Joseph Fielding Smith, before his mission while he was attending the University of Utah.
-He and Amelia graduated there in June 1937, he with a Bachelor of Arts degree and she with a bachelor's degree in bacteriology and pathology.
+McConkie met Amelia Smith, daughter of Joseph Fielding Smith, before his mission while attending the University of Utah.
+He and Amelia graduated with bachelor's degrees in June 1937, hers being in bacteriology and pathology.
 They were married in the Salt Lake Temple by Amelia's father on October 13, 1937.
 Together, they had nine children: Bruce (1938-1938), Vivian (1940–2024), Joseph (1941–2013), Stanford (1944), Mary (1946–2021), Mark (1948–2018), Rebecca (1950), Stephen (1951), and Sara (1957).
 Their oldest child, Bruce, lived less than two months.

 McConkie graduated with a bachelor of laws degree in 1939 and was third out of seventy-five on the Utah bar exam.
 His degree was automatically changed to juris doctor in June 1967.
 Following his graduation, McConkie worked as assistant city attorney in Salt Lake City.